zkamvar/clonal-inference-simulations/data/README.md

 Note that the `XXXXX` must be replaced with the proper port number.

 The scripts in `analysis/` will read and write to this directory.

+### Note

+I started this project saving the results in a directory outside of this repository.
+I have since been creating soft-links to the files.